Is Trauma Informed Therapy Right For Me?

 Trauma focused therapy is a cognitive behavioral therapy that brings together the knowledge and understanding of how trauma affects the lives of those it touches, and therapy for behaviors it has caused or triggers.
-For many, trauma experienced at some point in life, makes it difficult to deal with other issues and problems that would otherwise not be of consequence.
+For many, trauma experienced at some point in life makes it difficult to deal with other issues and problems that would otherwise not be of consequence.

 Child abuse can cause problems such as addiction and other detrimental behaviors.
-Addressing the addiction or other detrimental behavior without recognizing the trauma that paved the way for these problems only prolongs the therapy and in most cases the therapy is never truly effective.
+Addressing the addiction or other detrimental behavior without recognizing the trauma that paved the way for these problems only prolong the therapy and in most cases, the therapy is never truly effective.
 When the trauma is recognized and understood through therapy, it is easier to treat and provide therapy for the other problems that are a result of the trauma.